Estonia–Russia relations: Soviet terror

 During the first year of Soviet occupation (1940–1941) over 8,000 people, including most of the country's leading politicians and military officers, were arrested.
 About 2,200 of the arrested were executed in Estonia, while most others were moved to prison camps in Russia, from where very few were later able to return alive.
 On 19 July 1940, the Commander-in-chief of the Estonian Army Johan Laidoner was arrested by the NKVD, and subsequently deported together with his wife to Penza, Russia.
 Laidoner died in captivity in a Soviet prison Camp in Vladimir, Russia on 13 March 1953.
 President of Estonia, Konstantin Päts was arrested and deported by the Soviets to Ufa, Russia on 30 July 1940, he died in captivity in a psychiatric hospital in Kalinin (now Tver) in Russia in 1956.
 800 Estonian officers, about a half of the total, were executed or starved to death in Soviet prison camps.

-On 14 June 1941, when June deportation took place simultaneously in all three Baltic countries, about 10,000 Estonian civilians were deported to Siberia and other remote areas of the Soviet Union, where nearly half of them later perished.
+On 14 June 1941, when June deportation took place simultaneously in all three Baltic countries, about 10,000 Estonian civilians were deported to Siberia and other remote areas of the Soviet Union, where most of them perished within the next couple of years.
 Of the 32,100 Estonian men who were forcibly relocated to Russia under the pretext of mobilisation into the Red Army after the German invasion of the Soviet Union in 1941, nearly 40 percent died within the next year in the "labour battalions" through hunger, cold and overworking.
 During the first Soviet occupation of 1940–41 about 500 Jews were deported to Siberia.

-When Estonia was proclaimed a Soviet republic, the crews of 42 Estonian ships in foreign waters refused to return to homeland (about 40% of Estonian pre-war fleet) These ships were brought into requisition by the British powers and were used in the Atlantic convoys.
-During the time of the war, approximately 1000 Estonian seamen served at the British militarised merchant marine, 200 of them as officers.
-A small number of Estonians served in the Royal Air Force, in the British Army and in the US Army, altogether no more than two hundred.